emmvou/simpleTCFS/chapters/Controllers.md

 ## A very basic REST Controller: `RecipeController`

 We focus on the implementation of a first very simple `@RestController` that serves the catalog of cookie recipes.
 This annotation declares the class as a component to be instantiated by the Spring MVC container.
-This separate container handles RESTful http requests while sharing the same namespace as the main Spring container (in which classic `#Component` beans are instantiated).
+This separate container handles RESTful http requests while sharing the same namespace as the main Spring container (in which classic `@Component` beans are instantiated).
 This enables the injection through the auto-wiring of a component that will implement the `CatalogExplorator` interface, i.e., the `Catalog` component in our case.

 REST routes are served by annotating methods.
 The `listAllRecipes()` method is then annotated with `@GetMapping` in which: